 The third-party funding companies are represented by a trade organization that claims the products are different than traditional bank loans and should not have the same regulations as traditional loans.
 One of the main differences between pre-settlement loans and traditional loans is the factor that a pre-settlement loan does not have to be repaid if the plaintiff loses the legal case.
 Additionally, no credit checks are required for approval because the pre-settlement loans do not affect a consumer’s credit rating and no monthly payments are involved.
 Some states look at the arrangements as investments, not loans.

 Consumer Protection Guidelines

-Trusted Settlement Loans from The Legal Funding Group
+Apply for a Pre-Settlement Loan from The Legal Funding Group